Moya/Moya/docs/ReactiveSwift.md

 For `ReactiveSwiftMoyaProvider`, the network request is not started until the signal is subscribed to.
-If the subscription to the signal is disposed of before the request completes, the request is cancelled.
+If the subscription to the signal is disposed of before the request completes, the request is canceled.

 If the request completes normally, two things happen: